lmarena/arena-hard-auto/README.md

 # Arena-Hard-Auto

-> 🚨 Arena-Hard-v2.0-Preview is finally here!
-Better judges, new hard prompts, and additional evaluation for creative writing!
+> 🚨 Arena-Hard-v2.0 is finally here!
+Better judges, new hard prompts, and additional eval for creative writing!

 Arena-Hard-Auto ([See Paper](https://arxiv.org/abs/2406.11939)) is an automatic evaluation tool for instruction-tuned LLMs.
 Arena-Hard-Auto has the highest correlation and separability to LMArena (Chatbot Arena) among popular open-ended LLM benchmarks ([See Paper](https://arxiv.org/abs/2406.11939)).
 If you are curious to see how well your model might perform on LMArena before deploying, we recommend trying Arena-Hard-Auto's newest evaluation set, **Arena-Hard-v2.0-Preview**.